adamw/website/content/blog/2012-04-17-frameworks-vs-libraries-as-inheritance-vs-composition.md

 dsq_thread_id:
   - 1051936566
 categories:
-  - Framework
-  - Java
-  - Languages
-  - Library
-  - Methodology
-  - Modularity
+  - architecture
-  - Uncategorized
+  - clean code

 ---
 For quite some time inheritance was the dominant model of structuring programs in OO languages like Java.
 Very often it was used as a mechanism for reusing code &#8211; &#8220;common&#8221; functions where placed in an abstract class, so that subclasses can use them.